sco0ter/babbler/xmpp-client/src/site/markdown/xep/pubsub.md

 ### Discovering PubSub Services

-If you don't know the address of your server\'s pubsub service, you can discover pubsub services like that:
+If you don\'t know the address of your server\'s pubsub service, you can discover pubsub services like that:

 ```java
 Collection<PubSubService> pubSubServices = pubSubManager.getPubSubServices();
 ```

 The resulting list will contain the available PubSub services on your server.
-Most often it's probably only one: \"pubsub.yourxmppdomain\".
+Most often it\'s probably only one: \"pubsub.yourxmppdomain\".

 ### Using a PubSub Service